-John M. Budd is an associate professor in the School of Information Science and Learning Technologies at the University of Missouri-Columbia is the winner of the 2002 Highsmith Library Literature award (formerly the G.K.
-Hall Award for Library Literature).
-He has authored numerous publications and articles in professional and scholarly journals and has given presentations at national and state conferences.
+John M. Budd is Professor Emeritus in the School of Information Science and Learning Technologies at the University of Missouri-Columbia.
+Winner of the 2002 Highsmith Library Literature award (formerly the G.K.
+Hall Award for Library Literature), he has authored numerous publications and articles in professional and scholarly journals and has given presentations at national and state conferences.

 Framing Library Instruction: A View from Within and Without (ACRL Publications in Librarianship #61)--eEditions e-book